HomeArticleExplained: Top 3 emerging technologies driving culture of innovation

 Preferred Source of Google

 For a long time, India has been the de facto outsourcing destination for many global industries.
-The service industry and companies in see it as a ripe populous country ready to serve the world.
-As the Fourth Industrial Revolution’s story writes itself, the Asian nation is smack in the middle of it.
+The service industry and companies in technology see it as a ripe populous country ready to serve the world.
+As the Fourth Industrial Revolution’s story writes itself, the is smack in the middle of it.

 Less discussed, however, is the price the country has had to pay for the honor.
 The burgeoning startup world and the culture of innovation are the obvious outcomes of the country’s tech acceptance.
 This post will highlight three of the newest technologies today that are impacting India’s societal fabric.